Michele Ross: Cannabis

 Ross is considered one of the top ten influential people in cannabis.
 Ross founded the Endocannabinoid Deficiency Foundation in Los Angeles, California, which later changed to the name IMPACT Network in 2016 after moving to Denver, Colorado.
 IMPACT Network, a 501c3 nonprofit which stands for Improving Marijuana Policy and Accelerating Cannabis Therapeutics for women worldwide, received grant funding from multiple sources including Drug Policy Alliance.
 Ross is now a professor at the Institute of Plant-Assisted Therapy and the Holistic Cannabis Academy.

 Psychedelics

 Ross is known as being one of the earliest scientists to advocate for psychedelic medicine.
 She gave an interview in 2014 to Emmy-winning journalist Amber Lyon of Reset.Me about DMT, which garnered over three million views on YouTube.
-She was a co-founder of Decriminalize Denver, which successfully decriminalized magic mushrooms in the first city in the United States in 2018.
+She was a co-founder of Decriminalize Denver, which successfully decriminalized psychedelic mushrooms in the first city in the United States in 2018.

 Personal life

-Ross currently resides in Las Vegas, Nevada.
 Shortly before appearing on Big Brother her brother John Osztrogonacz died.
 Besides having fibromyalgia and post-traumatic stress disorder (PTSD), she has struggled with severe pelvic pain and was once put in a psychiatric hold because of it.
 Ross says without cannabis, she would have killed herself from pain and depression.